vardragon11/tide-after-action-render/README.md

 **Notes:**

 * This project utilizes a GPU for image generation.
-While you might be able to run it on a CPU, it would be significantly slower.
+While you can run it on a CPU, it would be significantly slower.
 * Colab offers a convenient environment for running this project, providing the necessary hardware and software.
 However, you can also replicate the environment locally if desired.
 * The `requirements.txt` file can be generated using `pip freeze > requirements.txt`.
-This ensures that you have the same library versions used during development.
+This ensures that you have the identical library versions used during development.

 📜 License
 MIT License © 2025
 Developed with ❤️ using Streamlit, Manim, and generative AI tools.

 ## 📘 How-To Guide (Step-by-Step Visuals)